sagieppel/Detecting-and-segmenting-and-classifying-materials-inside-vessels-in-images-using-convolutional-net/Readme.md

 # Input and output of the net
 The input for the net is a standard image (Figure 1 right).
 The net output of the region of the vessel/fill level and other materials phases, and vessel parts in the image (Figure 1 left).
-For each class, the net will output a mask with the region of the image corresponding to this class in the image.
+For each class, the net will output a mask mask region of the image corresponding to this class in the image (Figure 1 left).